Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experiments

 \section{Experiments}

-In this section, we evaluate our model's performance in synthetic relational database generation, using both single-table and multi-table fidelity metrics, including long-range dependency metrics introduced in \citep{pang2024clavaddpm}.
-We present a detailed comparison of our model to different state-of-the-art baselines on six real-world databases, followed by a more detailed analysis and an ablation study for our model.
+We evaluate our model's performance in synthetic relational database generation, using single-table and multi-table fidelity metrics, including long-range dependency metrics introduced in \citep{pang2024clavaddpm}.
+We present a comparison of our proposed approach to different state-of-the-art baselines on six real-world databases, followed by a detailed analysis and an ablation study for our model.
+In Appendix \ref{app:additional_experiments}, we evaluate other aspects, including privacy preservation, missing value imputation, and database size extrapolation.